nebblu/PBH/README.md

 ### GSL
 The code also makes use of [gsl](http://www.gnu.org/software/gsl/).
 You will need to have a version of gsl installed (gsl 2. or later) needed for integrations of the mass spectrum.

+## Citation

+We ask if you use this code or any development thereof,  that you cite the following paper for which the original code was written

+< add bib >